Accessing Medical Records and Lasting Powers of Attorney

 Here to help

-If you need advice about Lasting Powers of Attorney, Deputyships, Court of Protection, please get in touch with Charles Fraser, head of the Older & Vulnerable client team.
+If you need advice about Lasting Powers of Attorney, Deputyships, Court of Protection, please get in touch with the Older & Vulnerable client team.